dittto/tutor/README.md

  - Tutorial 2 that shows the catfish and importing data from the page
  - Tutorial 3 that shows how it works with tabs

- - Split out the html to make it easy to update
  - Make page scroll to tutorial box if not on display already
  - Add animations object